Ethan Prow

-Ethan Prow (born November 17, 1992) is an American professional ice hockey defenseman currently playing with the Rochester Americans in the American Hockey League (AHL).
+Ethan Prow (born November 17, 1992) is an American professional ice hockey defenseman currently playing with Grizzlys Wolfsburg of the Deutsche Eishockey Liga (DEL).

 Prior to turning professional, Prow played four seasons at St. Cloud State.
 In his senior year, Prow was named a Hobey Baker Award top ten finalist and selected for the All-NCHC First Team, NCHC Player of the Year, NCHC Defenseman of the Year, NCHC Offensive Defenseman of the Year and Division I AHCA All-American West First Team.

 Playing career

 Collegiate

 Prow played college hockey at St. Cloud State from 2012 to 2016.
 In his second game with the St. Cloud Huskies, Prow recorded two goals and an assist in an 8–3 win over the University of Alabama in Huntsville Chargers on October 19, 2012.

 In his sophomore season, Prow recorded a new career high of four goals and 19 assists, which he again tied in his junior year, and was named to the All-NCHC Academic Team.

 In 2015–16, Prow was named the captain of the Huskies and he guided them to their first NCHC Frozen Faceoff championship while tying the school record in wins.
 As a result, he was named a finalist for the Hobey Baker Award, marking him as one of the ten best players in men's college hockey; he was also named All-NCHC First Team and won the NCHC's Player of the Year, Defenseman of the Year, and Offensive Defenseman of the Year awards.
 He was also named a First All-American Team.

 Prow signed a two-year entry-level contract with the Pittsburgh Penguins on March 29, 2016.
 He joined the Penguins American Hockey League affiliate, the Wilkes-Barre/Scranton Penguins, as an amateur tryout to complete their season.
 He made his AHL debut on April 8, 2016, against the Lehigh Valley Phantoms.